 One of the benefits that may not be directly related to education, but still worth noting, is the environmental impact associated with technology.

 When papers can be sent to a teacher or professor digitally, there is a significant decrease in paper resources.
 This helps reduce our overall carbon footprint and the amount of paper clutter that most people don’t know what to do with.

 While using education technology can help people grow in main subject areas like math, science and English, it also helps people grow in another area: technological proficiency.

 Never before have general technological skills mattered so much in the workplace.
-Whether it's something as simple as a chat tool like Slack to much more complicated task management software, new technologies are constantly being adopted by companies.
+Whether it’s something as simple as a chat tool like Slack or a much more complicated task management software, new technologies are constantly being adopted by companies.

 Because technology is a growing force in the workforce and daily life, it’s important for younger generations to understand how to use it.
 Technology is used in almost every field of work, and understanding how to use it is a valuable skill.